emdarcher/chibios-tinkering/stm32/stm32vl_discovery/spi_7seg_testing1/readme.txt

 This demo flashes the two on-board LEDs attached to PC8 and PC9 from within separate threads
+This program also controls a 4-digit mulitiplexed 7-segment display using a shift register, which is manipulated via SPI1, and 4 NPN transistors triggered by PC0-3.

 ** Build Procedure **